 4. Monochromatic color schemes

-Monochromatic color schemes are made up of several tones, hues, and tints within the same hue.
+Monochromatic color schemes consist of several tones, hues, and tints within the same hue.
 They complement rather than contrast, successfully enlivening the palette.
-You may build wonderful monochromatic color palettes as a genuine color connoisseur by committing to a single hue.
+As a genuine color connoisseur, you may build wonderful monochromatic color palettes by committing to a single hue.

 Are you considering designing a single-hued autumn color palette using orange as the dominating color?